jams2/wagtail-factories-tutorials/docs/tutorials/working-with-blocks.rst

 - some factories atomic block types, although as we'll see they aren't as essential as the factories for compound block types.

+Creating factories for our block types, like we would for ``Page`` classes or other Django models, will help us to easily create meaningful values for tests and placeholder content.

 We'll start with the bottom of the tree, a factory for ``ScheduledFeedingBlock``.

 Factories for struct blocks